eleda77/eleda77.github.io/docs/vocab_list.md

 **paillase** - a thin mattress filled with straw or sawdust

+**palaver** - unnecessarily elaborate or complex procedure; lengthy and unproductive discussion; an improvised conference between two groups, typically those without a shared language or culture

 **palestra** - a public place for training or exercise in wrestling or athletics (in Greek antiquity)

 **palfrey** - a docile horse used for ordinary riding, especially by women